 But something happened that killed her.
-Later in Paris, after I had heard already that she had died, Al told me that she had fallen off the roof of their house.
-This sounds very unbelievable to me.
+Later in Paris, after I had heard already that she had died, Al, her husband, told me that she had fallen off the roof of their house.
+This sounds very strange to me.
 What on earth would Eve be doing on the roof of their house?
 She was anything but a hysterical kind of woman.

 I have now found out that Al was treated for cancer in the 80s and that he died at the end of the decade.
 Far too young.

 - Testimony of Janet Rogowsky, Collection of testimonies, Acc.1996.A.431, USHMM – Also: Ostrog – A Metropolis of the People of Israel ↩

 - Oh les beaux jours (Happy Days) with Madeleine Renaud, mise-en-scène Roger Blin ↩